 These data are collected by the LIS instrument on the ISS used to detect the distribution and variability of total lightning occurring in the Earth’s tropical and subtropical regions.
 These data can be used for severe storm detection and analysis, as well as for lightning-atmosphere interaction studies.
 The LIS instrument makes measurements during both day and night with high detection efficiency.
 The data are available in both Hierarchical Data Format 4 (HDF4)

 and Network Common Data Form 4 (netCDF-4) formats.
 Data is available from 3/1/2017 forward.

 NASA's Land Processes DAAC (LP DAAC) publicly released a new collection of Terra

 Version 6 Land Surface Temperature and Emissivity (LST&E) data products on September 21.
 These products (M*D21's) offer an alternative to the previously released M*D11 LST&E data collection as they differ in algorithm composition and implementation.
 M*D21 datasets are available at 1 kilometer resolution for 5-minute, daily, and eight-day temporal periods.
 There is a total of eight products in the collection.

-The National Snow and Ice Data Center (NSIDC) DAAC published new data to the NASA IceBridge
+NASA's National Snow and Ice Data Center (NSIDC) DAAC published new data to NASA's IceBridge

 DMS L0 Raw Imagery dataset for the Summer 2017 Arctic campaign.
 This dataset contains level zero imagery taken from the Digital Mapping System (DMS)